FazeFlynn/SPM-Class/readme.md

 ## Software Engineering Defination (IEEE)

-**Software Engineering (SE)** is the systematic application of engineering principles to the design, development, maintenance, testing, and evaluation of software.
-It involves both the technical aspects of software development and the management aspects required to ensure software is delivered on time, within budget, and meets the required quality standards.
+"**Software engineering** is the application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software; that is, the application of engineering to software."

+`Software defination (IEEE)`

+"**Software** is a collection of computer programs, procedures, rules, and associated documentation and data intended for operation on a computer system to perform a specific task or function."

 ---